 Here's how to make it.

 Cook pasta in well salted, boiling water until al dente according to package directions.
-Drain, rinse and I like to drizzle it with olive oil.
-A reader once asked me why I do that and I'm not even sure when or why I started to be honest.
-It adds some flavor, maybe a little benefit from the oil too, but it also keeps it from being overly sticky too.
-Add the macaroni to the serving bowl on top of the dressing while it's still warm.
+Drain, rinse and I like to drizzle it with a little olive oil.
+It adds some flavor, maybe a little benefit from the oil too, but it also keeps it from being overly sticky too, so you don't end up with a big lump of pasta.

-Top with the onion and celery.
+Top with the onion.

 Taste, add salt and pepper, taste and adjust as needed.